 He sat in a folding chair.
-I tried to run to him, but I couldn't move.
+I wanted to run to him, but I couldn't move.
 When I looked up to see what held me back, it brought both terror and confusion into my heart.
 I could feel my heart freeze and sink down to the pit in my stomach.
-My expression made him smirk.
+My terrified expression made him smirk.
 I knew I couldn't escape.

 "Agh!
 What's going on?
 Help me!
 Please!
 Help!"
 I pleaded.